Get E-Book

 }

-That code belongs in applications with a strict runtime contract.
-Libraries should prefer injected capabilities or graceful fallback because they run inside someone else's process.
-Applications can fail fast because they own the deployment image and Node version.
+That belongs in applications that own their deployment image and Node version.
+Libraries should usually accept injected capabilities or provide graceful fallback, because they run inside someone else's process.

-navigator in Node is a partial process-level object inspired by browser navigator.
+navigator is a good example of a browser-like name that can mislead.
+In Node, it is a partial process-level object inspired by browser navigator.
 In v24 it is active development.
-It exposes fields such as hardwareConcurrency, language, languages, platform, and userAgent.
-The values describe the Node instance and runtime environment, separate from browser tab state.
+It can expose fields such as hardwareConcurrency, language, languages, platform, and userAgent.

-navigator.hardwareConcurrency reports logical processors available to the Node instance.
-It can reflect process constraints.
-That makes it a useful signal, but still a signal.
-Thread pool sizing, worker counts, and job concurrency need application policy on top.
+navigator.hardwareConcurrency reports the number of logical processors available to the current Node instance.
+Treat it as a scheduling hint.
+Thread pool sizing, worker counts, and job concurrency still need application policy.

 if (typeof localStorage === 'object') {